LucasPaetow/FLIP-Animation/readme.md

 ```

-In this example, this is done via the change of the display-property because its a simple yet very visual change, which triggers reflow.
+In this example, changing the layout is done via modifying the display-property.
+It's a simple yet very visual change, which triggers reflow.

-- Invert: Transform the element from it's last form to the starting form
+- **Invert**: Transform the element from it's last form to the starting form

 ```
   widthDifference = first.width / last.width;